creare-com/podpac/doc/source/developer/specs/coordinates.md

 ### Coordinate modification
 TODO: Add specification for how to and what happens when adding/intersecting/replacing/dropping/sub-selecting coordinates

+- Include method (name tbd) for determining if an input coordinate is completely available within Coordinate set (i.e. there is no need for interpolation)
+    + Returns a Boolean that is true if the coordinate set includes the input coordinates, False if the coordinate set is not completely available

 ## Developer interface
 ### Coordinate1D interface
 TODO: Add common attributes and function expected by any Coordinate1D class in case we want to develop new types of coordinates